 - Be knowledgeable about current academic program requirements.

-- Contact and make an appointment with the advisor when required or when in need of assistance.
+- Make an appointment with the advisor when required or when in need of assistance.

-- Clarify their personal values, abilities, interests, and goals and seek resources as needed.
+- Clarify personal values, abilities, interests, and goals and seek resources as needed.

 - Prepare for the advising sessions and bring appropriate resources or materials.